End-essential spanning surfaces for links in thickened surfaces: Proofs of main results

 Second, assume that $B$ is end-compressible.
 Then without loss of generality there is an end-annulus $N$ whose boundary consists of two closed curves, $\gamma\subset B$ and $\gamma_+\subset\Sigma_+$, where $\gamma$ is essential in $B$ (possibly with self-intersections).
-Among all such end-annuli $N$, choose one which lexicographically minimizes $(|\gamma\pitchfork v|,|N\pitchfork W|)$.
-Then $N\cap W$ consists entirely of arcs with both endpoints on $\gamma\cap v$: there are no circles, since any circle of $N\cap W$, being disjoint from $v$, would bound a disk in $W$, implying that $\gamma_+$ bounds a disk in $\Sigma_+$, hence that $B$ is compressible.
-Further, $\gamma$ must intersect $v$, since it is essential in $B$.
-This leads to an outermost disk of $N\setminus\setminus W$, giving the same contradiction as above, using Figure \ref{Fi:Incompressible}, left.
+Among all such end-annuli $N$, choose one which minimizes $ |N\pitchfork W| $.
+Then, as with $X$ and $\partial X$ before, $N\cap W$ consists entirely of arcs with both endpoints on $\gamma\cap v$, and $\gamma$ must intersect $v$.
+This leads to an outermost disk of $N\cut W$, giving the same contradiction as before, again using Figure \ref{Fi:Incompressible}, left.